Hits Record-Breaking $315,200

 This year’s Broadway Bets started with 28 Texas Hold ’em poker tables and 280 card players filling two floors of the iconic Sardi’s restaurant in NYC’s theatre district.
 It culminated with 12 players perfecting their poker faces to reach the championship table.

-The ultimate face-off featured Elliot Greene, executive vice president of The Shubert Organization, and actor Ted Koch (To Kill a Mockingbird).
+The ultimate face-off featured Elliot Greene, COO of The Shubert Organization, and actor Ted Koch (To Kill a Mockingbird).
 Surrounded by an energetic crowd, both players went “all in” after rounds of intense play.
 Ultimately, Greene was crowned Broadway Bets champion when he bested Koch with a pair of queens.
 As winner, Greene received four days and three nights for two at Caesar’s Palace in Las Vegas, including airfare, hotel and show tickets.

 The final table also featured, in order of finish: Lisa Guzman, associate general manager of Foresight Theatrical; actor Aaron Jackson; Rob Hinderliter, producer and co-founder of R&D Theatricals; actor Tony Yazbeck; poker pro Andy Frankenberger; actor Audrey Federici; Rich Jaffe, co-CEO, Theatre Division & CMO of Broadway Across America; David Lazar, executive vice president of Trafalgar Entertainment, Kelly Shoemaker, account executive at The Shubert Organization; and actor Steve Martin.